dianaventura/A-Year-In-the-Life/README.md

 - **HealthKit:** Stepping into the numbers with step count data from my HealthKit apple records. 👣
 - **Spotify:** A year's worth of my music listening history 🎧
 - **Work Schedules:** Balancing life and work - a look into my work schedules and university timetables. 💼
-- **Mood Data:** Adjectives used, number of pages written and a mood score from each entry. 🎢
+- **Mood Data:** Adjectives used, number of pages written and a mood score from each entry of my journal. 🎢

 ## 💡 Key Findings
 - **Activity Peaks:** My most active day was on Thursdays.
 I hit 8,684 steps! 🌟
 - **Music and Mood:** I'm at my happiest when I'm learning!!!
 The Lex Fridman Podcast was my most listened to artsit when I was happy. 🎸
-- **Work and Well-being:** I clocked in an impressive hours and got a 55 day streak!
+- **Work and Well-being:** I clocked in impressive hours and got a 55 day work day streak!
 I increasingly used the word "creative" when I was at my summer intership. 📈
 - **Mood Patterns:** Writing, Learning, Staying Busy - these things affect me positively!
 My Mood boosts 40% from Sunday to Monday 🗯️

 ## 🎓 Results!